 🔎 Where is FastExpert’s agent matching service?

 Our research shows that most FastExpert customers find the company's agent matching service by clicking on one of its ads on Google or Facebook.
-But oddly, if you’re trying to navigate to the service via FastExpert’s website, it’s almost impossible to find.
+But oddly, if you’re trying to navigate to the service via FastExpert’s website, it’s difficult to find.

-You’ll need to scroll to the bottom of FastExpert’s homepage.
-There you’ll see in small type two links: Home Selling Tips and Home Buying Tips.
-Despite the names, these links are for FastExpert’s agent matching service.
+To find the service, click on the pages titled Home Selling Tips and Home Buying Tips.
+Despite the names, these links are for FastExpert’s agent matching offering.

 How much does FastExpert cost?